 Catholic Education South Australia (CESA)

-CESA is responsible for employment of teaching and non-teaching staff in Catholic non-government schools in South Australia.
+CESA is responsible for the employment of teaching and non-teaching staff in Catholic non-government schools in South Australia.

 Office Location: 116 George Street, Thebarton SA 5031